 Suspension: Front – MacPherson Strut | Rear – Multilink

-Though it is possible to find one under $10k, your chances are thin.
+Although it is possible to find one under $10k, your chances are slim.
 The 190E 2.3 however, can easily be purchased for next to nothing and is one banger of a car.
 These things were built to last.

 Light drift cars are fun but the heavier ones aren’t bad either.
 The 190E can whip burnies all day while still being a practical daily driver.
 It’s like a German Cressida.